readium/readium-lcp-server/README.md

 `lsd`: parameters associated with the Status Server.
 - `host`: the public server hostname, `hostname` by default.
 - `port`: the listening port, `8990` by default.
-- `public_base_url`: the URL used by the License Server and the Frontend Test Server to communicate with this Status Server; combination of the host and port values on http by default.
+- `public_base_url`: the URL used by the License Server to communicate with this Status Server; combination of the host and port values on http by default.
 - `database`: the URI formatted connection string to the database, see above for the format.
 - `auth_file`: mandatory; the path to the password file introduced above.